Program Details

 Data Science Scholars

 Stanford Data Science (SDS) is part of the university's Long Range Planning efforts and aims to make Stanford a data-enabled university.
-SDS works to weave data science into the fabric of the university so that we can most effectively respond to our most pressing societal and research challenges.
+SDS works to accelerate data-driven discoveries across the university so that we can most effectively respond to our most pressing societal and research challenges.
 Stanford Data Science Scholars play a pivotal role in developing a diverse community of researchers that are at the forefront of developing and applying modern data science methods to all fields of scholarship.

 Funding, benefits, and eligibility